alex20465/deskbluez/README.md

 # DESKBLUEZ

-**THIS IS A REQWRITE OF BLUEDESK PYTHON IMPLEMENTATION AS NODEJS MODULE**
+**THIS IS A REWRITE OF BLUEDESK PYTHON IMPLEMENTATION AS NODEJS MODULE**

 Connects to a low energy actuator system via bluetooth and allows remote control via command line or internal managed interface.